 [Schedule 4 inserted: SL 2021/98 bl.
+5; amended: SL 2022/70 bl.
 5.]

 Notes

 This is a compilation of the Energy Operators (Electricity Generation and Retail Corporation) (Charges) By-laws 2006 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table